 The Diagnostic Image Analysis Group's goal is to improve image analysis tools for clinicians.
-Since 2015, deep learning has become an essential tool for artificial intelligence, substatially improving the acurracy and generalizability on developed image classification techniques.
-In order to create high quality deep learning based algorithms for clinical practice, AI researchers require the use of high-power general purpose graphic processing units (GPGPUs).
+Since 2015, deep learning has become an essential tool for artificial intelligence, substantially improving the accuracy and generalizability on developed image classification techniques.
+In order to create high quality deep-learning based algorithms for clinical practice, AI researchers require the use of high-power general-purpose graphic processing units (GPGPUs).

 SOL is the RTC Deep Learning's infrastructure.
 It offers researchers access to a centralized pool of GPGPUs.
 It is used to create state-of-the-art tools for detecting and classifying illnesses and quantify extent and identify possible treatment options for diseases.

-The SOL compute cluster now runs reliably since mid 2017.
-The cluster is planned to steadily grow until then end of 2019 when it will reach its maximum design capacity of 100 GPUs.
+The SOL compute cluster now runs reliably since mid-2017.
+The cluster is planned to steadily grow until the end of 2019 when it will reach its maximum design capacity of 100 GPUs.
 After this point, plans are to consolidate and upgrade old hardware and to remove non-stardard components and compute nodes from the cluster.

 In addition to this, the compute cluster will be rolled out as a service to other departments of the hospital and we will start offering compute capabilites built around SOL to other departments of Radboud University in 2021.